symfony/symfony-docs/components/http_foundation/sessions.rst

 Session Management
 ==================

-The Symfony2 HttpFoundation component has a very powerful and flexible session subsystem which is designed to provide session management through a simple object-oriented interface using a variety of session storage drivers.
+The Symfony HttpFoundation component has a very powerful and flexible session subsystem which is designed to provide session management through a simple object-oriented interface using a variety of session storage drivers.